bigfork/silverstripe-recipe/README.md

 You’ll also be asked (the first time you deploy to a given stage) to provide database credentials used to populate `.env`.

-#### Deploying to staging
+#### Deploying to production

-Much the same as deploying to live, just provide a third argument (either `stage` or `prod`):
+Much the same as deploying to staging, just provide a third argument to select the stage (either `staging` or `production`):

 ```
-dep deploy stage --include-assets --include-db
+dep deploy production --include-assets --include-db
 ```

 #### Deploy a branch/tag

 ```
-# Deploy the dev branch
+# Deploy the dev branch to staging
 dep deploy --branch=dev

-# Deploy tag 1.0.1
+# Deploy tag 1.0.1 to production
-dep deploy stage --tag=1.0.1
+dep deploy production --tag=1.0.1
 ```

 #### Uploading/downloading database & assets manually